tsuru/tsuru/docs/managing/provisioners.rst

 Scheduling of units on nodes prioritizes high availability of application containers.
-To accomplish this tsuru tries to create each new container on the node with fewer containers from such application.
+To accomplish this tsuru tries to create each new container on the node with fewest containers from such application.
 If there are multiple nodes with no containers from the application being scheduled tsuru will try to create new containers on nodes that have different metadata from the ones containers already exist.